ChartIQ/chartiq-angular-app/README.md

 ## Requirements

-- A copy of the ChartIQ library, version 7.5.0 or later.
+- A copy of the ChartIQ library, version 7.5.0.

     If you do not have a copy of the library, please contact your ChartIQ account manager or send an email to [support@chartiq.com](mailto:support@chartiq.com).